Pioneer/Premier Aces

 in part, by the late Peter Shanagher, who had been the leader of the Ivy

-Caste Dance Band, also based in Ballintubber.
+Caste Dance Band, also based in Ballintubber in 1954.
 However, Peter

 emigrated to England in 1956 before the band hit the road and handed